AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 Dependencies
 ************

-The basic requirements for building OCIO are:
+The basic requirements for building OCIO are the following.
+Note that, by default, cmake will try to install all of the items labelled with * and so it is not necessary to install those items manually:

 - cmake >= 3.12
 - \*Expat >= 2.2.5 (XML parser for CDL/CLF/CTF)